Compound Grids

 Testing the compound grid

-The compound grid is not shown in the Questionnaire design window, only the individual grids are available.
+The compound grid does not show in the Questionnaire design window, only the individual grids are available.

-To test that the compound grid appears as required, the questionnaire needs to be launched as a preview.
-In Snap Desktop, more information can be found at Testing the questionnaire online and in Snap Online more information can be found in the Previewing the published survey section in Publishing your survey.
+When you test the compound grid appearance, publish the questionnaire as a preview.
+In Snap XMP Desktop, more information is available at Testing the questionnaire online and in Snap XMP Online more information is available in the Previewing the published survey section in Publishing your survey.

 Please note: The compound grids are only available with the new interviewer.
 If the grids are not showing as a compound grid, make sure you are using the new interviewer.
 You can check this in the Questionnaire properties.
 Select the Interview section and click the Advanced button then clear both interview settings.